pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Normally when reading input from the terminal you would use reading from standard input.
+Normally, when reading input from the terminal, you would read from standard input.
 However, this is buffered input and will not show up until the line has been terminated.
 In certain circumstances, you might not want to do that and instead read individual characters as they are being written.

-For this click provides the :func:`getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.
+For thi,s click provides the :func:`getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.

 Note that this function will always read from the terminal, even if stdin